Metal Lock/Key Request

 - Days and times access should be granted.

-In the case of group access assignment requests (most often collections of students based on class, club or program affiliation) it is critical to have complete information, with first name, last name, middle initial if possible (we have a surprising number of pairs of people the same first and last names) and in cases of very long rosters, the relevant A0# really speeds things up.
-If access is not open-ended, an expiration date is very much appreciated.
+In the case of group access assignment requests (most often collections of students based on class, club or program affiliation) it is critical to have complete information, with first name, last name, middle initial if possible (we have a surprising number of pairs of people the same first and last names) and in cases of rosters exceeding 30 or 40 names, the relevant A0# really speeds things up since they can be batch-loaded.
+If access is not open-ended, an expiration date is necessary.
 Lists provided in the form of a spreadsheet with FIRSTNAME, LASTNAME and A0# can be processed fastest of all!

-If the Department Chair / Director (or in some cases their designee) approves the request, they will then forward the request to firstname.lastname@example.org with a Cc to the relevant Building Coordinator and the original requestor.
+If the Department Chair / Director (or in some cases their designee) approves the request, they will then forward the request to email@example.com with a Cc to the relevant Building Coordinator and the original requestor.
 It is sometimes important to confer with the Building Coordinator regarding certain kinds of change requests ahead of time.
 This depends a great deal on which building, door and proposed change is involved.
-Sometimes the request actually comes from the Chair/Director or Coordinator, so obviously some layers might get skipped.
+Sometimes the request actually comes from the Chair/Director or Coordinator, so obviously some layers might get skipped, and that's generally not a problem.
+We try to be flexible.

 The Card Access Administrator will follow up on the request if additional information, clarification or approval is necessary, and once the request is closed out, an email confirmation will go back to all concerned regarding its disposition.
 The email thread is then archived to preserve a record of the request.
 This sounds complicated, but most requests are handled same-day or next-day.